What do I read?

-Oh yeah, and I’m one of The Slice Girls – a bunch of very cool crime writers who also sing and perform at crime festivals.
+I’m one of The Slice Girls – a bunch of very cool crime writers who also sing and perform at crime festivals.
 The occasionally changing line-up also includes Alexandra Sokoloff, Steph Broadribb, Louise Voss, A.K.
 Benedict & Harley Jane Kozak.

 I’m a fictional character… In 2012, I won a competition at the Theakston’s Old Peculiar Crime Writing Festival in Harrogate, to be a featured in the Peter James novel Dead Man’s Time… hence PC Susi Holliday was born (and she’s been in two more books since).

 What does ‘S.J.I.’ stand for?

 Susan Jennifer Inglis… My ‘real’ name, my middle name and my maiden name.
 You can call me Susi 🙂